 After the slow cooker is finished doing it’s thing, turn it off.
 Select the Sauté or Browning function on the Pressure Cooker or Multi-Cooker and adjust to the low heat setting.

 Keep an eye on the pot and stir every once in a while to check to see if the solids have fallen to the bottom of the cooking pot.

 The water will evaporate from the butter and the milk solids will fall to the bottom of the cooking pot.
 The solids will begin to caramelize, which is what you want to happen.
 This is where the Clarified Butter turns to Ghee.

 Cheesecloth works well to strain the Ghee.
-I like to use an Ultra Fine Mesh Strainer to pour the Ghee into glass jars.
+I like to use an Ultra Fine stainless steel mesh strainer to pour the Ghee into glass jars.

 I’ve also heard that people throw the milk solids into vegetables and rice.
 That sounds really good!

 You an leave your Ghee out on the counter, or keep in the refrigerator.